 3. Save Money on Gas

 One of the best things about hybrid cars is that you will likely save money on gas.
 The main reason is that hybrid cars use less gas when operating in ‘EV’ (electric motor) mode.
 When the vehicle doesn’t need the extra power from the engine, it switches to using the batteries.
-This means you will likely get better gas mileage than expected.

 4. Additional Warranties

 Hybrid cars are more likely to qualify for additional warranties.
 If something goes wrong with your car, the manufacturer will cover more costs.
 For example, if your car is out of warranty but still under the original manufacturer’s service plan, the hybrid option could make you eligible for free repairs.